 Your brain is made up of approximately 86 billion neurons.

-These neurons are organized into two symmetrical halves (i.e., hemispheres).
-You can physically see this separation in brain scans, and each half is connected by a band of neural fibres through which the two sides communicate with each other.
+These neurons are organised into two symmetrical halves (i.e., hemispheres).
+You can physically see this separation in brain scans: each half is connected by a band of neural fibres through which the two sides communicate with each other.

 Each half of your brain gets sensory inputs from, and controls movements for, the opposite side of the body.
 For example, your right brain gets sensory input from the left side of your body, and it helps you do things like wiggle your left foot or write with your left hand.

-But Sperry’s research, using experiments on both animals and humans, took it a step further.
-His research suggested that not only did each half of the brain monitor and control one half of the body, but each half of the brain was also responsible for specific types of thinking.
+Sperry’s research, using experiments on both animals and humans, took the left brain versus right brain divide a step further.
+His research suggested that not only did each half of the brain monitor and control one half of the body, it was also responsible for specific types of thinking.

-Sperry’s hypothesis, which is widely accepted in pop culture today, argues that the right brain is associated with music, the arts, creativity, and imagination.
+Sperry’s hypothesis, which is widely accepted in pop culture today, argues that right-brained people are stronger in music, the arts, creativity, and imagination.

-In contrast, the left brain deals with logical thinking, sequencing, maths, and science.
+In contrast, left-brain dominant people do better with logical thinking, sequencing, maths, and science.

 Yet modern studies paint a different picture of the common belief that painters and artists are right-brained and accountants and mathematicians are left-brained.

-Two sides of the same brain: the studies and science of left brain versus right brain
+Two sides of the same brain: the science around left and right brain functions

-Each half of the brain does specialize in certain tasks
+Each half of the brain does specialise in certain tasks

 First off, there is some basic truth to this popular idea.

-Using brain scans, researchers found that the right half of your brain specializes in more ambiguous, creative tasks like reading someone's nonverbal communication or processing emotions.
-Meanwhile, the left half of your brain deals with things like speaking and language.
+Using brain scans, researchers found that the right half of your brain specialises in more ambiguous, creative tasks like reading someone's nonverbal communication or processing emotions.
+Meanwhile, the left half of your brain deals with things like speech and language.

 This seems to support Sperry’s hypothesis.
-There’s just one issue.
+But there’s just one issue...

 Studies show you don’t have a “dominant” side of your brain

-For the theory to hold water, you would expect that creative, artsy people tend to mostly use their right hemisphere, while more analytical people would favour their left hemisphere.
+For the theory to hold water, you would expect that creative, artsy people tend to mostly use their right hemisphere, while more analytical people would rely on their left hemisphere.
 This is known as left-brain dominance or right-brain dominance.